 What good is a well-designed house if it’s unpleasant to live in?
 Nobody wants to live in extremes, whether they are too hot or too cold.
 Instead, you can install eco-friendly insulation for an average of $6-$8 per square foot.
 Install floor insulation to keep your hardwood floors from freezing in the morning.
 Alternatively, install insulation in the walls to help control the temperature inside, regardless of the weather outside.

 While you are installing insulation, why not upgrade your home in general and make it more eco-friendly throughout?
 You could put in a dishwasher rather than wash dishes by hand (this saves water), and you can engage the best solar company to put solar panels on your roof, among a plethora of other things.
+Even little changes, such as eco friendly reusable bags stocked in your kitchen bag dump, will go a long way to making your home more functionally green.
+And that is way more important than a home simply looking eco-friendly to the outside eye!

 Put In A Secret Room